The Newtonian constant of gravitation, a constant too difficult to measure?

 Theo Murphy international scientific meeting organised by Dr Terry Quinn CBE FRS, Professor Clive Speake and Professor Jun Luo

 The Newtonian constant of gravitation, G, is the only fundamental constant of physics for which the uncertainty given in successive CODATA evaluations has increased.
 Measurements made since 2000, using a variety of methods, now show a spread of values more than ten times their estimated uncertainties.
-We shall explore possible reasons for this and hope to come to some proposals for new measurements that might resolve the present impasse.
+This meeting explored possible reasons for this and generated some proposals for new measurements that might resolve the present impasse.

 Biographies of the key contributors are available below and you can also download a programme (PDF).
-Recorded audio of the presentations will be available on this page shortly after the event.
+Recorded audio of the presentations can be accessed below, by clicking the '+' symbol next to each speaker.

 Enquiries: Contact the events team

 Session 1: Introduction and background

 Session 2: Results from recent determinations of G

 Session 3: How do we understand and deal with widely dispersed values of G

 Session 4: Proposals for future work and open discussion